gerswin/scheduler/README.md

 `onCellClicked`  - A call back that is fired when an empty cell on the scheduler is clicked.
 It receives the date and resource name as props
 `onRangeChanged` - A call back that is fired when the date range is changed.
 It receives a `DateRange` object with the new range.
 `from` - Either a date string or a `RangeDate` object defining the start date for the range.
+`onResourceClicked` - A call back that is fired when resource is clicked

 `to` - Either a date string or a `RangeDate` object defining the end date for the range.

 ## Development